catfeeshing/SWFWaterHack-CropMapping/README.md

 # SWFWaterHack-CropMapping
-Our project for the SWF Water Hack Challenge that maps crops based on evapotranspiration values
+Our project for the SWF Water Hack Challenge that maps crop prediction based on evapotransporation parameters.